dd86k/ddcput/README.md

 instead of a DWORD (4 bytes) and move the Instruction Pointer to the next two
 bytes: 00 00h, which is encoded like `add [eax], al`, and since EAX=0 in this case, it will attempt to write at address 0h and effectively segfault (#UD).

+# VIRTUALIZATION NOTES

+Please note that some emulators and hypervisors, such as Oracle VirtualBox may improperly emulate the RDTSC instruction.

 # DISCLAIMER